Medical / Immediate Help

 No Contact Order

 In many cases a survivor may want to formalize that their perpetrator is not to contact them.
 A No Contact Order prohibits written, verbal, physical contact.
 Students may file for a No Contact Order with either Student Affairs or Residence Life and may be issued whether or not there is a formal investigation.
 A No Contact Order is not an indication of responsibility for violation of university policy.
-The Sexual Assault Prevention and Advocacy Coordinator as well as the Equity Office are able to assist in a student in requesting a No Contact Order but neither office reviews nor issues the orders.
+The Sexual Assault Prevention and Advocacy Coordinator as well as the Equal Opportunity and Title IX Compliance Office are able to assist in a student in requesting a No Contact Order but neither office reviews nor issues the orders.

 No Contact Orders can be issued by either Student Affairs or Residence Life.
-To request a No Contact Order contact Emily Frazier in Student Rights and Responsibilities at firstname.lastname@example.org or Jason Medders in Residence Life at email@example.com
+To request a No Contact Order contact Emily Frazier in the Dean of Students Office at firstname.lastname@example.org or Jason Medders in Residence Life at email@example.com

 Click Here for more information on No Contact Orders